 3.3.
 Diversification strategies adopted by artisanal fisherfolks in the study area

 Table 2 shows the diversification strategies adopted by artisanal fishermen in the study area.
-From the descriptive statistics majority (37.5%) of the artisanal fishfolks adopt poultry e.g. rearing birds as their alternative source of income.
+From the descriptive statistics majority (37.5%) of the artisanal fishfolk adopt poultry e.g. rearing birds as their alternative source of income.
 This can be explained by availability, raw food for birds or technical knowhow by the respondents.
 Cultivation stood at second place with 35.0% of respondents involved in cultivation.
 The availability of family land and nearest to water should be the reasons many result to cultivation of land in the study area, in addition, to further increase income many will choose go into farming.
 Trading is 17.5%, this suggest that most of the artisanal fisherfolks don’t get involve much in trading.
 Just (10%) of the respondents choose government job as a means to diversify.
 This is showed in the income level of the artisanal fisherfolks as many fish farmers make more income than many civil servant in the area, those that diversify to government work might be doing so due to passion.
 Cost of transportation and time spent might be another source of discouragement to fish farmers in the study area to embrace government job.
 This is in line with the findings of Funmilayo (2016) that the fishers diversified more into poultry (73.53%) in the dry season and crop farming (98.04%) in the wet season.
 Corroborating this result is the study of Babatunde and Qaim (2009) which found farming as the most important income generating source for poorest households.
 This might also be due to the fact that rural dwellers are mostly agrarian who views farming as a normal way of life.
 Crop farming also helps the fishermen cope with food insecurity.
 This implies that fisher folks derive more benefits and values (food and income) from farming activities than non-farming activities.
 As such, agricultural activities should be given priority in any intervention to boost diversification of fisher folks in fishing communities.
 Also in Funmilayo (2016) findings the least diversification activity in the study area was petty trading, with 9.80% diversification in the dry season and 7.35% diversification in the wet season.
 This implies that fishermen utilizes the available land for crop farming and exploit the forest for game in order to provide food for the family and sell the excess if available.

 Table 2.
 Diversification Strategies Adopted by Artisanal Fishermen